BC-CS-Website-Team/CS_TA_Website/README.md

 ## Support
 If you need help or have questions, please:
-1. Check the existing [issues](https://github.com/BC-CS-Website-Team/CS_TA_Website/issues) for similar problems or questions.
+1. Check the existing [issues](https://github.com/BC-CS-Website-Team/CS_TA_Website/issues) for similar problems or questions
-2. If your issue isn't addressed, create a new issue with a descriptive title and detailed description.
+2. If your issue isn't addressed, create a new issue with a descriptive title and detailed description
 3. For urgent matters, contact Nicholas Hamilton at hamiltonn@berea.edu

 ---